Plays by Ian Walker

 Meadowland (2008)

 A small town sheriff, the ghost of a brother who died under shadowed circumstances, a forbidden love, and a missing woman weave a tapestry of mystery and deceit.
 Meadowland deals with in two brothers, one who chose a more righteous path that led him to become sheriff of their small town, the younger-more rebellious and competitive, who married his brother's childhood love and then joined the army to find bigger adventures.
-It utilizes nine actors (7m, 2f) and a single, multi-use set.
+It utilizes seven actors (5m, 2f) and a single, multi-use set.
 Learn more about Meadowland and find sample pages here .

 The Gravedigger's Tango (2006)